 I am a fiction and nonfiction writer, author, ghostwriter, and veteran of the United States Navy (a former Operations Specialist).
 My stories span multiple genres.

 I’ve written a lot of nonfiction and fiction since 2008.
-As of December 2019, over two million words worth (includes 30 books ghostwritten for clients: 12 nonfiction, 9 memoirs, and 9 fiction).
+Over 2.5 million words worth (includes 34 books ghostwritten for clients: 14 nonfiction, 9 memoirs, and 11 fiction).
 And I’ve had two book-ghostwriting projects for clients—a creative nonfiction book and a novel—optioned for film or screenplay development.

-NOTE: Much of my writing is RATED G, PG-13.
+Much of my writing is RATED G, PG-13.
 Many have found it inspirational… uplifting… with even some wisdom worked in.
-But I also write things that startle, titillate, and even scare.
-Some—mostly fiction—use profanity, can include violence (some graphic), and can be risqué (I try to make sure it is labeled RATED MA) but never vulgar.
+But I also write things that startle, titillate, and even frighten.
+Some of my writing—mostly fiction—uses profanity, can include violence (some graphic), and can be risqué.
+But not gratuitously vulgar or violent and I try to make sure that writing is labeled RATED MA.
 I have a quirky–often dry–sense of humor that comes out in some of my writing.
 And sometimes my writing (both fiction and nonfiction) has profound qualities… but is not too highbrow.
 I’m a simple man.
 To steal from Rudyard Kipling’s IF… I can talk with crowds and keep my virtue and walk with kings… nor lose the common touch.